deeplearning4j/deeplearning4j/spark.md

 layout: default
 ---

-# Multi-threaded Deeplearning4j on Spark
+# Deeplearning4j on Spark

+INTRO TKTK

+## Install Spark

 First, see whether you have Spark installed by entering `which spark` in the command line.